Providing a ‘sweet start’ for newborns

-Breastfeeding babies is something that humans have done for millions of years.
-It has many health benefits for both the breastfeeding parent and baby, including lowering the baby’s risk for illness and future health problems.
+Breastfeeding babies is something that humans have done for thousands of years.
+It offers many health benefits for both parents and babies, including lowering a baby’s risk for illness and future health problems.

 But what else is there to know about breastfeeding?
 More than you might think.

-Jennifer Valenzuela, RN, clinical lead of the lactation consultants at Sharp Grossmont Hospital for Women & Newborns, shares her knowledge about breastfeeding, including its benefits, where new mothers can find support and a few amazing facts you might not know.
+Jennifer Valenzuela, RN, IBCLC, clinical lead of the lactation consultants at Sharp Mary Birch Hospital for Women & Newborns Grossmont, shares her knowledge about breastfeeding — including its benefits, where new mothers can find support and a few amazing facts you might not know.

-According to Valenzuela, breastfeeding is beneficial to both the child and parent who is breastfeeding.
-“The nutritional components and the immune properties found only in breastmilk provide everything a baby needs for the first 6 months of their lives,” she says.
+According to Valenzuela, breastfeeding supports the health of both the baby and the parent.
+“The nutritional components and the immune properties found only in breastmilk provide everything a baby needs for the first six months of their lives,” she says.

-Breastfeeding parents can benefit, too.
-“The chances of acquiring certain cancers, Type 2 diabetes and hypertension decrease when a parent breastfeeds,” Valenzuela adds.
+Parents who breastfeed benefit as well.
+“The risk of certain cancers, Type 2 diabetes and hypertension decrease,” Valenzuela adds.

-If new parents have questions about breastfeeding their little one, the lactation departments at Sharp Grossmont, Sharp Mary Birch Hospital for Women & Newborns and Sharp Chula Vista Medical Center have teams of experts who are ready to answer their questions by phone.
-Parents can leave a voicemail with their questions and a lactation nurse will call them back.
+If new parents have questions about breastfeeding their little one, the lactation departments at Sharp Mary Birch Grossmont, Sharp Mary Birch Hospital for Women & Newborns and Sharp Chula Vista Medical Center have teams of experts who are ready to answer any questions by phone.
+Parents can also leave a voicemail with their questions. and a lactation nurse will call them back.

 Sharp hospitals also offer in-person breastfeeding classes, as well as free, in-person support groups and free, online support groups for breastfeeding parents.
-In these support groups, parents can come to the hospital, weigh their babies and breastfeed with the assistance of a lactation consultant.
+In these support groups, parents can come to the hospital, weigh their babies and breastfeed with the observation of a lactation consultant or a lactation educator.
 “We also weigh after feedings to ensure the infant is receiving the appropriate amount of milk,” says Valenzuela.

 Valenzuela offers five additional facts about breastfeeding: